fbpx icon

 While Mortlock Timber offers the most consistent charred timber on the market, you should still expect to see varying levels of charring on the surface of the boards.

 When considering the application of the Shou Sugi Ban technique, it’s essential to select the right timber species to achieve optimal results.
-The three timber species we char at Mortlock Timber are jarrah, spotted gum and burnt ash.
+The four timber species we char at Mortlock Timber are jarrah, spotted gum, iron gum and burnt ash.
 Each of these timber species offers distinct visual and structural qualities, making them prime candidates for applications where both aesthetics and durability are paramount.

 As timber is a natural product, the hardness, grain and crackle of each piece of timber varies.
 While a high level of consistency and quality is important, variations in Shou Sugi Ban texture form part of the natural beauty of the product.
 Indeed, architects and designers are drawn to Shou Sugi Ban for its distinct aesthetic and textural beauty.